Fire and rescue services workforce

 1. Main facts and figures

-• for comparison, 80.7% of working age people in England (aged 16 to 64 years) were white at the time of the 2021 Census
+• for comparison, 80.7% of working age people (aged 16 to 64 years) in England were White at the time of the 2021 Census

-• from 2011 to 2022, the percentage of firefighters who were white went down from 96.5% to 95.0%
+• from 2011 to 2024, the percentage of firefighters who were White went down from 96.5% to 94.6%

-• from 2011 to 2022, the percentage of firefighters from mixed ethnic group went up from 1.2% to 2.3% and for Asian ethnic group from 0.5% to 0.7%
+• from 2011 to 2024, the percentage of firefighters who were from Mixed ethnic backgrounds went up from 1.2% to 2.6%

 2. Things you need to know